-The retail apparel and home fashion business is highly competitive.
-We compete with local, regional, national and international retailers that sell apparel, home fashions and other merchandise we sell, including in stores, through e-commerce, catalogues or other media.
+The retail apparel and home fashion businesses are highly competitive.
+We compete with local, regional, national and international retailers that sell apparel, home fashions and other merchandise we sell, including in stores, through e-commerce, catalogues or other media or channels.
 Some of our competitors are larger than we are or have more experience in selling certain product lines than we do.
-New competitors frequently enter the market and existing competitors enter or increase their presence in the markets in which we operate, expand their merchandise offerings, add new sales channels or change their pricing methods, all of which increase competition for customers.
-We compete on the basis of value, meaning a combination of brand, fashion, price, quality; merchandise selection and freshness; brand name recognition; customer service; reputation and store location.
-Our competitiveness is highly dependent on our effective execution of our off-price model of offering our customers a fresh, rapidly changing and attractive mix of merchandise delivering value.
+New competitors frequently enter the market and existing competitors enter or increase their presence in the markets in which we operate, expand their merchandise offerings, add new sales channels or change their pricing strategies, all of which affect the competitive landscape.
+We compete on the basis of value, meaning a combination of brand, fashion, price, and quality; merchandise selection and freshness; banner name recognition and appeal; customer service; reputation and store location.
 If we fail to compete effectively, our sales and results of operations could be adversely affected.

-Failure to attract, train and retain quality Associates in appropriate numbers, including key Associates and management, could adversely affect our performance.
+Failure to employ quality Associates in appropriate numbers, including key Associates and management, could adversely affect our performance.

-Our performance depends on recruiting, developing, training and retaining quality sales, systems, distribution center and other Associates in large numbers as well as experienced Associates in key areas such as buying and management.
-Many of our Associates are in entry level or part-time positions with historically high rates of turnover.
-Availability and skill of Associates may differ across markets in which we do business and in new markets we enter, and we need to manage our labor needs effectively.
+Our performance depends on recruiting, hiring, developing, training and retaining talented Associates in key areas such as buying and management as well as quality store, systems, distribution center and other Associates in large numbers.
+A significant number of our Associates are in entry level or part-time positions with historically high rates of turnover.
+Availability and skill of Associates may differ across markets in which we do business and in new markets we enter, and we may be unable to manage our labor needs effectively.
 In addition, because of the distinctive nature of our off-price model, we must provide significant internal training and development for key Associates across the company, including within our buying organization.
-Similar to other retailers, we face challenges in securing and retaining sufficient talent in management and other key areas for many reasons, including competition in the retail industry generally and for talent in various geographic markets.
-If we do not continue to attract qualified individuals, train them in our business model, support their development and retain them, our performance could be adversely affected or our growth could be limited.
+Similar to other retailers, we face challenges in securing and retaining sufficient talent in management and other key areas for many reasons, including competition in the retail industry and for talent in various geographic markets.
+If we do not effectively attract qualified individuals, train them in our business model, support their development and retain them, our growth could be limited and our performance could be adversely affected.